NothingButProgrammer/vimcheatsheet/README.md

 # vimcheatsheet
-A simple bash script which installs vim and gives you are a short tutorial.
+A simple bash script which installs vim and gives you a short tutorial.